terrabythia/dart_chromecast/README.md

-# dart_chromecast for Flutter
+# dart_chromecast for Flutter (and dart?)
-Flutter Package for Cast control
+Flutter Package for Cast control but I think it is back to Dart only 🙂

 Based on the Dart only version found at [https://github.com/terrabythia/dart_chromecast]

-This version of the package only works in Flutter and handles Model names.
+This version of the package handles Model names.
-It has a callback so you can update the Flutter UI if need be.
+It has a callback so you can update the Flutter UI (or your dart app) if need be.

 ### Model names
 The supported model names (enum of type `CastModel`) are: